 From Flavorwire, Great parties in literature we wish we could have attended.
 I wouldn’t actually want to attend many of these parties (especially not the one in Brett Easton Ellis’s Less than Zero).
 Just for the record, I like riotous parties which involve lots of food, music and, if at all possible, dancing.

 From Den of Geek, Terminator 2 is 20 years old.
 No way!
 That dates me.
 My best friend and I went to see this film at least twice when it came out.
-Linda Hamilton’s Sarah Connor was a bit of hero of mine even in my pre-feminist days.
+Linda Hamilton’s Sarah Connor was a hero of mine.

 From A Piece of Monologue, one for the theory geeks, What is Hauntology?
 On a recent trend in Critical Theory.